 More than simply providing housing, the partnership is also about securing the futures of older people and enhancing their wellbeing.

 It safeguards the living environments of the council’s existing and prospective tenants.
-It provides the assurance of a quality service, backed up by the principles and values of a charitable trust whose 60-plus year mission has been the wellbeing of older people.
+It provides the assurance of a quality service, backed up by the principles and values of a registered charity whose 65-plus year mission has been the wellbeing of older people.
 And it unlocks greater potential for The Selwyn Foundation to help and support a much larger proportion of New Zealand’s older population.

 Haumaru Housing Limited Partnership took over operation of Auckland Council’s Housing for Older People service on 1 July 2017.